CustomX: Unified Character, Action, and Scene Customization in Video World Models

 \section{Conclusion}

-We present \textit{AniX}, a novel framework that allows users to provide a character and a 3DGS scene, enabling iterative interaction for both character control and world exploration.
-Unlike prior controllable-entity models that restrict the agent to a small set of predefined actions, AniX supports open-ended control over a wide range of behaviors through natural commands.
-AniX delivers substantial improvements in motion dynamics and character consistency over its base model, as validated across a broad set of metrics including visual quality, action controllability, character fidelity, and long-horizon generation capability.
+We present \textit{CustomX}, a novel framework that allows users to provide a character and a 3DGS scene, enabling iterative interaction for both character control and world exploration.
+Unlike prior controllable-entity models that restrict the agent to a small set of predefined actions, CustomX supports open-ended control over a wide range of behaviors through natural language commands.
+CustomX delivers substantial improvements in motion dynamics and character consistency over its base model, as validated across a broad set of metrics including visual quality, action controllability, character fidelity, and long-horizon generation capability.